edwrddz6/crud-project/README.md

 ## Guide

-Currently, the project is being developed and will have more features to come!
-Please stay tuned.
-For now, you can test the project's server.
-Here are some instructions:
+The project is presently under development with more exciting features in the pipeline!
+Stay updated for upcoming additions.
+In the meantime, you can experiment with the project's server by forking the repository to your local device.
+Below are the instructions:

 ```bash
 npm run dev